 “What are you going to do when you get older?”
 This question can evoke significant anxiety in teens.
 Although some teens are unclear about their preferred direction in life, others have a dream, accompanied by many worries: “How do I do it?”
 “What if I fail?”
 “What if I succeed?”
 “What if I make the wrong choice?”
-These fears about choosing a career can be paralyzing and self-limiting, which can be more detrimental to the teen than if they actually attempted it.
+These fears about choosing a career path can be paralyzing and self-limiting.

-Alternately, adults can inadvertently squelch a teen’s dream with their reaction.
+At the same time, adults can inadvertently squelch a teen’s dream with their negative or skeptical reactions.
 A teen may express a dream that seems completely unrealistic from an adult’s perspective.
 When the adult dismisses the idea, the teen may stop exploring options.

-Whether or not a “dream job” is within grasp, satisfaction and success can be within reach when an individual focuses on the personal characteristics and skills that give him or her meaning, definition, and purpose.
-For example, if you have a passion for creating, you can pursue many different careers, like painting, writing, architecture, culinary arts, or advertising.
+Whether or not the “dream job” is within grasp, developing skills and passions that are personally meaningful can and do lead to satisfaction and success.
+For example, if your teen has a passion for creating, they can pursue many different careers, like painting, writing, architecture, culinary arts, or advertising.
 There are many ways to be creative beyond the fine arts.
-If you love nature, you could become a scientist, conservationist, forester, or camp director.
+If they love nature, they could become a scientist, conservationist, forester, or camp director.

-Teens and adults can benefit when there is an awareness of the important talents within their “dream job.”
-If you love nature and want to be a conservationist, what skills are necessary for that career?
+Furthermore, exploring these “dream jobs” helps teens become aware of the path they need to follow.
+Teens can benefit when there is an awareness of the important skills required for their “dream job”.
+If they are a nature-lover and want to be a conservationist, what skills are necessary for that career?
 It’s helpful for teenagers to investigate their dreams, to understand the path to get there and the skill set required.
 Remind teenagers that even the most successful adults had to work hard to develop the skills and talents they need to do their work.